donchaa/Daily-Task-Logger/README.md

 - Tasks are stored in Supabase in real-time.
 - A bar chart shows how many tasks have been submitted.
 - Tasks can be deleted from the list, and changes are reflected both visually and in the database.
+- Toastify.js is used to provide elegant toast notifications that inform users immediately when tasks are added or deleted, improving user feedback and experience.

 ---